-As an example, a divorce decree may stipulate that one spouse take over responsibility for paying an auto loan and the other spouse take over the responsibility for paying a mortgage.
+As an example, a divorce decree may stipulate that one spouse take over responsibility for paying an auto loan and the other spouse takes over the responsibility for paying a mortgage.

 If you’re in this situation, here are some things to consider.